fireproofsocks/dotenvy/README.md

 When you set up your application configuration in this way, you are creating a contract with the environment: `Dotenvy.env!/2` will raise if the required variables have not been set or if the values cannot be properly transformed.
 This is an approach that works equally well for your day-to-day development and for mix releases.

-Read the [configuration strategies](docs/strategies.md) for more detailed examples of how to configure your app.
+Read the [Getting Started](docs/getting_started.md) for more detailed examples of how to configure your app.

 Refer to the ["dotenv" (`.env`) file format](docs/dotenv-file-format.md) for more examples and features of the supported syntax.